WAN-Solutions/wan24-Core/src/Wan24-Core/README.md

 cache.TryRemove("key");

-// Clear the cache while the cache is still serving items cache.Clear();
+// Clear the cache while the cache is still serving items cache.Clear(disposeItems: true);
+await cache.ClearAsync(disposeItems: true);
 ```

 **NOTE**: This in-memory cache implementation isn't compatible with the .NET
 built-in approaches.
 It implements `IHostedService` and needs to be started
 before it can be used!
-The asynchronous methods should be used where possible.
+The asynchronous methods should be used where possible,
+if the chached item type implements `IAsyncDisposable` - otherwise the
+synchronous methods are fine, too.

 The cache capacity can be limited by